About Mark in 100 Words:

 In high school, he assisted with spelunking research that ultimately led to a cave being protected by The Nature Conservancy.
 As a young adult, he moved to California, where he managed an international youth hostel and organized natural history trips for visitors.
-Here he met his future wife who was traveling from the Tirol.
-During college, he focused on international and environmental studies where he completed preliminary research on Bair Island, which led to some of these last remaining wetlands in the San Francisco Bay estuary being protected.
-After college, he worked in the tech sector as a project manager, event planner, and marketing consultant.
-He fed his passion by leading monthly hiking, kayaking, and backpacking trips so tech workers could reconnect with nature and their families.
+Here he met his future wife who was traveling from overseas.
+During college, he focused on international and environmental studies where he completed preliminary research on Bair Island, which eventually led to some of these last remaining wetlands in the San Francisco Bay estuary being protected.
+After college, he worked in the technology sector as a project manager, event planner, and marketing consultant.
+While this work paid the bills, and he learned a great deal, he fed his love for the outdoors by leading hiking, kayaking, and backpacking trips so fellow tech employees could reconnect with their families while outside.

 As a father, Mark championed kids being in nature.
 He founded GlyphGuy Backpacks and for ten years ran a garage-based business that provisioned outdoor youth programs with solidly made child-sized packs that were free of lead, mercury, and phthalates.
 This included providing 2,450 packs to National Park Service’s Junior Ranger program.

 He also established relationships with 17 friend-of-the-park groups to develop outreach and fundraising strategies so funds could be generated for interpretive and visitor education services.

 This energy for helping people to get outside was expressed with the moniker – let’s go exploring!